 Thus, your knives must be cleaned and sanitized to prevent the spread of these bacteria.

 Chemical substances such as washing-up cleaners or pesticides of certain foods can leave residue on a knife, which can be harmful if eaten.
 This residue can spoil other foods if you cut them with that knife.

-Some chemicals, such as acid or dishwasher detergent, can corrode or damage the blade of a knife, especially when you leave it for a long time.
-Your knife may lose sharpness, pitting, or even edge rust.
+Some chemicals such as acid or dishwasher detergent can corrode or damage the blade of a knife, especially when you leave it for a long time.
+Your knife may lose sharpness, pitting, or even blade rust.

 Detergent can also damage the handle of a knife, especially if it is made of a porous material such as wood or plastic.
 Exposure to certain chemicals can cause the handle to swell, warp, or even crack, making the knife unsafe to use.

 Using the same knife to cut different foods without cleaning them can also lead to flavor change.
 It means that one food’s flavors can mix with others, losing their original tastes.